adamdaudrich/tennis_data_rebase/README.md

 Tennis Data Rebase is a fun project that allows the user to contrast and compare the match-play data of their favourite players.
-The tools are a mysql database and python.
-I have also used excel - it definitely works well.
+The current dataset consists of .sv files.
+I use python and flask web framework with simply html and css.
+But -  I have also used excel for basic data analysis - also fun.

-Current code and csv samples include Roger Federer's 2003 wimbledon scores and the 2023 davis cup match scores.

 Future ideas:
-- compare Andre Agassi's serve data from 1995 against 1999 on clay courts, and an analysis of how his game changed in that pivotal period in his career.
+- fuzzy matching names
+- query player 1 vs player 2 scores for a given year
+- add wta
-- Come up with a more contemporary analysis of serve effectiveness using the basic serve data
+- Come up with a more contemporary analysis of serve effectiveness
-- create a front end so that the user can query and see visualizations of the stats
+- do  basic regression analysis to see if data comparisons are signifcant visualizations of the stats
 - short youtube videos that tell a story behind the data

 About the data set: